Xilinx/VVAS/_sources/docs/common/common_plugins.rst.txt

 Plug-ins
 ###################

 VVAS is based on the GStreamer framework.
-The two types of VVAS GStreamer plug-ins are custom plug-ins and infrastructure plug-ins.This section describes the VVAS GStreamer plug-ins, their input, outputs, and control parameters.
+The two types of VVAS GStreamer plug-ins are custom plug-ins and infrastructure plug-ins.
+This section describes the VVAS GStreamer plug-ins, their input, outputs, and control parameters.
 The plug-ins source code is available in the ``ivas-gst-plugins`` folder of the VVAS source tree.
-This section covers the plug-is that are common for Edge as well as cloud solutions.
-There are few plug-ins that are pecific to Edge/Embedded platforms and are covered in :doc:`Plugins for Embedded platforms <../Embedded/6-embedded-plugins>`.
+This section covers the plug-in that are common for Edge as well as cloud solutions.
+There are few plug-ins that are specific to Edge/Embedded platforms and are covered in :doc:`Plugins for Embedded platforms <../Embedded/6-embedded-plugins>`.
 Similarly there are few plug-ins that are specific to Cloud/Data Center platforms and these are covered in :doc:`Plugins for Data Center Platform <../DC/6-DC-plugins>`.
 The following table lists the VVAS GStreamer plug-ins.

 Table 1: GStreamer Plug-ins